 |Cash||Generally, a stable investment that provides steady returns.
 Returns tend to be lowest of all asset classes over time.|

 All asset classes can suffer negative returns as investment markets are unpredictable over short periods of time.
-The recent share market fall and subsequent rebound in March and April due to the outbreak of COVID-19 is a great example of the ferocity with which markets can fluctuate.
 But it can be reassuring to know, the longer you invest, the more likely you are to grow your investment as fluctuations like these tend to offset through time.

 Asset classes like shares and property have the potential to generate higher returns but generally can expose you to greater short-term fluctuations in value as opposed to defensive assets such as cash and fixed income investments.
 Diversifying your super across the different asset classes can help smooth out those fluctuations.

 While you need to be prepared for all sorts of outcomes when investing, it’s important to understand that to grow your capital over long periods of time, you may experience some fluctuations in the value of your investment returns.

 It’s a good idea to take the time to consider what you are wanting to achieve from your super and what different investment strategies could mean for your returns and retirement.
 To view the investment strategy for your current investment options and others in our range, refer to the Investment Menu in your Product Disclosure Statement.
 We also have the latest performance, asset allocations and commentaries on our Fund Profile Tool.